 Down Syndrome and AML.
-Down syndrome occurs in people who have "trisomy 21," meaning they have an extra copy of chromosome 21.
+Down syndrome occurs in people who have trisomy 21, meaning they have an extra copy of chromosome 21.
 Children with Down syndrome have a higher risk of developing AML during childhood than children without Down syndrome.

-Children with Down syndrome who are diagnosed at under 4 years of age have better overall survival with AML treatment when compared with children with AML who do not have Down syndrome.
+Children with Down syndrome who are diagnosed with AML younger than age 4 years have better overall survival with AML treatment when compared with children with AML who do not have Down syndrome.
 Their leukemia cells may be more sensitive to chemotherapy, and they can experience positive outcomes with less-intensive therapy.
 In fact, children with Down syndrome often have challenges tolerating the toxic effects of intensive pediatric AML regimens, and they can experience higher rates of complications, including infection and heart issues.
 Given these potential complications, the treatment approach for younger patients uses less-intensive chemotherapy.
 Research suggests that older patients with Down syndrome are at higher risk for recurrence and therefore should receive the same treatment as children without Down syndrome who are diagnosed with AML.